Heroes new logo

 • Kids aged 8 to 12 years in the United States spend 4 to 6 hours of daily screen time.

-• Children aged 8 years and up in different countries consume 4.5 hours watching television and 7.5 hours using other screened gadgets for entertainment.
+• Children aged 8 years and up in different countries consume 4.5 hours watching television and 7.5 hours using other screened devices for entertainment.

 • Children aged 10 years and up in different countries spend up to 9 hours a day in front of the screen.

-3) Children’s daily screen time increased up to more than 7 hours during the pandemic.
+3) Children’s daily screen time increased to more than 7 hours during the pandemic.

 Photo credit: Canva